 Tracing the biographies of artworks takes us on fascinating journeys.
-We learn about people, places, and times.
-For the provenance researcher, these journeys include hours of detective work following clues spread across archives, libraries, museums, and private homes all over the world.
-The increasing availability of digitized resources and online tools has made an impact on the work we do as a community to unravel the histories of artworks, from the moment of their creation until they reach their present locations, where we can enjoy them today.
+We learn about people, places and time.
+For the provenance researcher, these journeys include hours of detective work following clues spread across archives, libraries, museums and private homes all over the world.
+The increasing availability of digitized resources and online tools have made an impact on the work we do as a community to unravel the histories of artworks, from the moment of their creation until they reach their present locations, where we can enjoy them today.

 To celebrate this year’s International Day of Provenance Research, we asked provenance teams across Getty to share some discoveries, resources, and tools that tell us what it means to do provenance research in this digital age.